 Foreign Secretary Lord Halifax wanted to explore peace terms.
 He proposed using Mussolini as a mediator to find out what Hitler might offer.
 Halifax wasn’t suggesting surrender.
 His concern was survival.
 If Germany dominated the continent and Britain lost its forces in France, the Empire might not hold.
 His proposal was to sound out terms while there was still a bargaining position left.

 Halifax had support.
 Neville Chamberlain, still leader of the Conservative Party, leaned his way at first.
 So did others.
 Churchill, newly appointed Prime Minister and still viewed with suspicion by many Conservatives, didn’t have guaranteed backing.
+But he did not flinch.
+From the start, he opposed negotiation.
+His reasons were straightforward.
+Hitler could not be trusted.
+Any deal made from weakness would end in subjugation.
+Britain also had a duty to resist.

+He wasn’t bluffing.
+On 28 May, Churchill called a full meeting of the 25-member Outer Cabinet and put the question directly – fight or talk.
 According to multiple accounts, he said, ‘If this long island story of ours is to end at last, let it end only when each one of us lies choking in his own blood upon the ground.’
 This wasn’t theatre.
 It was a last stand argument.
+The War Cabinet minutes for the period sit in the CAB 65 series.

+The result was unanimous.
 The Outer Cabinet backed him.
 So did Labour leaders Clement Attlee and Arthur Greenwood, and Liberal leader Archibald Sinclair.
 Chamberlain saw which way the wind was blowing and gave his support too.
 That sealed it.
 Halifax stood down.
 No talks with Hitler.

 Revisionist claims often present this episode as proof that Churchill blocked a real chance for peace.
 The actual record doesn’t support that.
 Halifax wasn’t responding to an offer.
 There was no proposal from Hitler.
 No terms.
 No deadline.
 No reply required.
 This was an internal British debate based on speculation, not diplomacy.
+And the disagreement wasn’t about whether Britain should surrender.
+It was about whether sounding out terms through Mussolini might buy breathing room.
+Even then, Halifax admitted it would only work ‘if we retained the essentials and the elements of our vital strength’.

-Churchill said no. Not because he was seeking glory or ignoring the facts, but because he believed correctly, as it turned out, that any negotiation from that position would end with Hitler in charge of Europe, and Britain on its knees.
+Churchill said no. Not because he was seeking glory or ignoring the facts, but because he believed, correctly as it turned out, that negotiation from that position would leave Hitler dominant in Europe and Britain trapped inside a settlement it could not enforce.
+The research summarises the cabinet record and Halifax’s own account as pointing the same way.
+Churchill’s public position matched the wider government’s view.
+The decision was taken with full awareness of the risks.

 What gets lost in the reversal version is how close this was.
 Churchill didn’t override a nation eager to fight.
 He persuaded a nervous government not to fold.
 Churchill had closed the door to negotiation.
 Hitler kept trying to reopen it.